Quokka: A code for two-moment AMR radiation hydrodynamics on GPUs: Abstract

 \section{Abstract}

 We present \quokka, a new subcycling-in-time, block-structured adaptive mesh refinement (AMR) radiation hydrodynamics code optimised for graphics processing units (GPUs). \quokka~solves the equations of hydrodynamics with the piecewise parabolic method (PPM) in a method-of-lines formulation, and handles radiative transfer via the variable Eddington tensor (VET) radiation moment equations with a local closure.
+We use the AMReX library to handle the adaptive mesh management.
 In order to maximise GPU performance, we combine explicit-in-time evolution of the radiation moment equations with the reduced speed-of-light approximation.
 We show results for a wide range of test problems for hydrodynamics, radiation, and coupled radiation hydrodynamics.
-On uniform grids in 3D, we achieve a peak of 93 million hydrodynamic updates per second per GPU, and 22 million radiation hydrodynamic updates per second per GPU.
-For radiation hydrodynamics problems on uniform grids in 3D, our code also scales from 4 GPUs to 256 GPUs with an efficiency of 80 per cent.
+On uniform grids in 3D on a single GPU, our code achieves $>250$ million hydrodynamic updates per second and almost $40$ million radiation hydrodynamic updates per second.
+For radiation hydrodynamics problems on uniform grids in 3D, our code scales from 4 GPUs to 256 GPUs with an efficiency of 76 per cent.
 The code is publicly released under an open-source license on \faGithub\href{https://github.com/BenWibking/quokka-code}{GitHub}.